SavvasEft/UX_survey_analyzer/Readme.md

    **The first bar to each subplot refers to the number of answers that include only the chosen feature, and no other.

-   Focusing on the first bar chart, that analyzes the feature "jobs", we see that 5% of answers that include this feature, also include the feature "hous_cultur", around 3% of them includes "education" and less than 3% of these answers include other features.
+   Focusing on the first bar chart, that analyses the feature "jobs", we see that 5% of answers that include this feature, also include the feature "hous_cultur", around 3% of them includes "education" and less than 3% of these answers include other features.

    In most of the bar charts, the feature 'jobs' (black bar) can be identified as the second most frequent feature (around 5 % of answers from most features).